leledeyuan00/leledeyuan00.github.io/source/2022_12/ATI_sensor.rst

 Next TODO
 ---------

-Try to solve the problem of red blink...
+1. Try to solve the problem of red blink...
+2. Try to add ati model in xcaros.
+3. Try to wrapper it as a ROS hardware interface, then use it in the ros2_control.